Welcome to Year 4!

 As mathematicians, we will learn about place value to 10,000, including rounding to the nearest 10, 100 and 1,000.
 We will learn about Roman numerals and focus on addition and subtraction with 4 digit numbers.
 In multiplication and division, we will focus on the 3, 6, 9, 7, 11 and 12 x tables.
 We will also learn about multiplying by 1 and 0 and multiplying by 3 numbers.

-As historians, we will be learning about the Saxons and how life in Britain changed after the Romans.
+As historians, we will be learning about the Anglo Saxons and how life in Britain changed after the Romans.
+This will include beginning to familiarise ourselves with primary and secondary sources.

 As musicians, we will explore Tudor music, both through songs and in listening activities.
 We will play some music that was composed in Tudor times on our recorders and will start to learn how to play together with hand bells.
 We will start to learn about staff notation and note values.